Jamaat Ansar al-Sunna

-Jamaat Ansar al-Sunnah (جماعة أنصار السنه), also known as Jaish Ansar al-Sunna (Army of the Helpers of Sunnah), Ali ibn Abi Talib Battalion or simply as Ansar al-Sunnah was an Iraqi Sunni insurgent group that fought against US troops and their local allies during the Iraq War.
-The group was primarily based in northern and central Iraq, and included mostly Iraqi (including Arab and Kurdish) fighters.
-In 2007, it split into two groups; with its Kurdish members creating a group called Ansar al-Islam, and its Arab members creating a group called Ansar al-Sunnah Shariah Committee, before changing its name to Ansar al-Ahlu Sunnah in 2011.
+Jamaat Ansar al-Sunnah (جماعة أنصار السنه), also known as Jaish Ansar al-Sunna ('Army of the Helpers of Sunnah'), Ali ibn Abi Talib Battalion or simply as Ansar al-Sunnah was an Iraqi Sunni insurgent group that fought against United States troops and their local allies during the Iraq War.
+The group was primarily based in northern and central Iraq, and included mainly Iraqi (mostly Arab but also Kurdish) fighters.
+In 2007, it split into Jama'at Ansar al-Islam and Ansar al-Sunnah Shariah Committee, which changed its name to Ansar al-Ahlu Sunnah in 2011.

 The group has been a Proscribed Organisation in the United Kingdom under the Terrorism Act 2000 since 14 October 2005.

 History

 The group was founded in September 2003, as an umbrella organization for guerrillas, with former members of Ansar al-Islam who had fled to Iran after a 2003 joint operation by Iraqi and US forces.
 Their goal was to expel U.S. occupation forces from Iraq.

 Following the twin Sunni and Shiite uprisings of the spring and summer of 2004, and the subsequent decrease in U.S patrols and the creation of "no-go" areas in the Sunni Triangle, Ansar al-Sunna was believed to be part of a loose coalition of insurgent groups (also including guerrillas from al-Tawhid wal Jihad) controlling the Sunni cities of Fallujah, Ramadi, Samarra, and Baquba (U.S. offensives later largely wrested control from Baquba, Fallujah, and Samarra, although underground guerrilla resistance forces still had a strong presence in those cities).

 The United States and Iraqi Interim governments linked Ansar al-Sunna with Abu Musab al-Zarqawi's, Jama'at al-Tawhid wal-Jihad (al-Qaeda in Iraq).
 In October 2004 Ansar al-Sunna released a video beheading of a Turkish truck driver on its website.
 The kidnappers on the video identified themselves as members of al-Tawhid wal Jihad (Source: MERIA).
 However a letter intercepted by the American military in January 2007 revealed the two groups had begun feuding.

 In July 2007 representatives of the Jaish Ansar al-Sunna were instrumental in forming an alliance of Sunni militant groups to prepare for the withdrawal of American and allied forces.
 The new alliance was composed of seven groupings explicitly excluding al-Qaeda and the Baath-party.
 This delimitation revealed a split between al-Qaeda and Ansar al-Sunna over tactics, alleged attacks on Iraqi Shia civilians being a main point of difference.

 In December 2007, the leader of the Ansar al-Sunnah, Abu Abdullah al-Shafi, issued a communique acknowledging that the group was simply another name for Ansar al-Islam.
 The communique went on to state that from that point on, they would return to operating under the name of Ansar al-Islam.

 A small group still using the name "Jamaat Ansar al-Sunna" has been active in the surge of militant activity in 2014.